 - Applying for the issuance of offset units

-Once offset units are issued, they can be managed in the BC Carbon Registry, transferred to other parties or sold to other organizations such as the province, which purchases offsets as part of its commitment to carbon neutral government.
+Once offset units are issued, they can be managed in the BC Carbon Registry, transferred to other parties or sold to other organizations.

 Greenhouse Gas Industrial Reporting and Control Act (GGIRCA) Bulletins contain important legal information that may be relevant for your offset project.
 Bulletins are published and amended regularly on the Bulletins, Legislation and Guidance webpage.